YDAckerman/FiresideSat/README.md

 adding and managing data in a postgreSQL database and sending reports based on those data to the user's phone.

-You can add users and trips through the UI, which is accessible via you browser at localhost:3000.
+You can add users and trips through the UI, which is accessible on your browser at localhost:3000.

 ## Architecture